Comparison·Jun 15, 2026·12 min read

 Where the StrategyOne model breaks for the rest of the market

 Document intake is treated as a sub-product, not the main product.
 CRIF, like most enterprise originations vendors, has document intelligence available, but it is one module among many, often delivered through partnership or as a separate product line.
-For a lender whose actual operational pain is reading the documents applicants send, that module needs to be the platform, not a side feature.
-The architecture is upside-down for the buyer below tier-one.
+And where most of those modules stop at OCR, the harder work is the analysis: normalizing income across formats, running bank-statement metrics like ADB and DSCR, flagging tampering, and cross-checking one document against another.
+For a lender whose actual operational pain is reading and analysing the documents applicants send, that work needs to be the platform, not a side feature.
+The architecture is upside-down.

 The industry breadth dilutes lender focus.
 StrategyOne is sold across banking, telecom, utilities, insurance, and retail.
 That breadth comes with a cost: the product roadmap, the AI assistant tuning, and the partner ecosystem are pulled across multiple verticals.
 Floowed serves only lenders.
 The product, the partner integrations, and the AI work are all tuned to one vertical.